Driverless Cars Could Save Thousands Of Lives A Year, Advocates Say

 “Evangelists for driverless cars see a bright future coming down the road: thousands of lives saved, countless driving hours freed up, cityscapes transformed with traffic jams vanquished,” the Phys.org article begins.

-The possible pros and cons of driverless cars were a focus of discussion among academics, businesspeople and world leaders at the World Economic Forum meeting in Davos, Switzerland, earlier this week.
+The possible pros and cons of driverless cars were a focus of discussion among academics, business people and world leaders at the World Economic Forum meeting in Davos, Switzerland, earlier this week.

-The general consensus seems to be that that whether you are excited by the prospect of driverless cars or anxious about it, you better be prepared for it.
+The general consensus seems to be that whether you are excited by the prospect of driverless cars or anxious about it, you better be prepared for it.

 “Companies are going to have to start thinking about it, governments are going to have to start thinking about it,” Missy Cummings, the director of the Humans and Autonomy Lab at Duke University in North Carolina, said at Davos, according to Phys.org.
 “The reality is we can’t just keep our head in the sand like an ostrich.”